Aliases for HK2 Gene

 Hexokinases phosphorylate glucose to produce glucose-6-phosphate, the first step in most glucose metabolism pathways.
 This gene encodes hexokinase 2, the predominant form found in skeletal muscle.
 It localizes to the outer membrane of mitochondria.
 Expression of this gene is insulin-responsive, and studies in rat suggest that it is involved in the increased rate of glycolysis seen in rapidly growing cancer cells. [provided by RefSeq, Apr 2009]

 GeneCards Summary for HK2 Gene

 HK2 (Hexokinase 2) is a Protein Coding gene.
-Diseases associated with HK2 include chondroblastoma and pancreatic cancer.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include glucose binding and fructokinase activity.
-An important paralog of this gene is GCK.
+Diseases associated with HK2 include Pediatric Osteosarcoma and Chondroblastoma.
+Among its related pathways are Galactose metabolism and Central carbon metabolism in cancer.
+Gene Ontology (GO) annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and fructokinase activity.
+An important paralog of this gene is HK1.

 UniProtKB/Swiss-Prot Summary for HK2 Gene